Writing great content is often not enough.

 That is because the right people already know that you’re an authority on the topic.

-At some point, if you want to put in the time and effort needed, you can even start a Facebook Group of your own and then promote your content through that channel.
+At some point, if you want to put in the time and effort needed, you can even start a Facebook Group of your own to do content promotion through that channel.

-Second, you can consider posting some of your content to your own social media profiles.
+Second, you can consider content promotion on your own social media profiles.

 When it comes to posting to your own Fan Page for example, you might be a little bit worried because you don’t have that many Fans – if any.